R012/r2p2/README.md

 ```Bash
 python r2p2.py --scenario [path to scenario configuration JSON]
 ```
+You might want to run some scenario to get familiarized with R2P2 capabilities

+- scenario-default.json
+- scenario-sandbox.json
+- scenario-PID.json
+- scenario-pathplanning.json
+- scenario-planning.json

 Additionally, if you would like to see the program's help, you may execute